cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 Container
 ~~~~~~~~~~~~~~~~~~

-The containers resource is the organizational center piece of |product name| that simplifies secrets management
+The containers resource is the organizational center piece of |product name|.
-in environments that have large numbers of secrets.
+It can simplify secret management in environments that have large numbers of
+secrets.

 A container is a logical object that can be used to store secret references that are related by relationship or type.
 For example you can create a single container to group a private key, certificate, and bundle for
-an SSL certificate.
+a TLS certificate.
 Containers simplify the task of managing large numbers of secrets resources.

 |product name| supports 3 types of containers:
   * :ref:`Generic <generic_containers>`